himu98/Education-Analytics-A-Data-Driven-Perspective/README.md

   - Patterns in student participation and ratings.

 ### How to View the Dashboard
 The final Tableau dashboard is published on Tableau Public.
-You can view it here: [Tableau Dashboard Link](#) *(Replace with actual link once published)*
+You can view it here: https://public.tableau.com/views/EducationAnalyticsAData-DrivenPerspective/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

----

 ## Repository Structure